Germania Inferior and Germania Superior

 The price of amber in Caesar's Rome was high, and only the wealthy Romans could afford it.
 A small single piece of amber was worth more than a healthy slave.
 According to Pliny, amber worn around the neck warded off tonsillitis and goiter.
 Roman women wore amber beads to protect themselves from thyroid disease.
 Amber was used to treat illnesses with the symptom of fever, as a medicine to eliminate it.
 In addition, according to Pliny, amber amulets had a beneficial effect on babies in a broad way, and protected people of all ages from " attacks of wild distraction".

 Roman women played with amber, holding it in their hands and stroking it.
 This frequent contact with amber was most likely assumed to guarantee a youthful look.
-Famous for her beauty, Empress Poppaea, the wife of Nero made amber so popular that women dyed their hair to match its color.
+Famous for her beauty, Empress Poppaea, the wife of Emperor Nero, made amber so popular that women dyed their hair to match its color.

 Tribes of Roman Germania